RCN-ECS/rcn-ecs.github.io/2020virtuallabcall.md

 to the mentee's professional development.
 The format for lab meetings dedicated to the mentee's professional development is flexible, but could take the form of review of graduate school or grant application statements at lab meeting, research presentation at lab meeting, lead paper discussion at lab meeting, etc.
-Upon completing the program (10 lab meetings with portions of 2 lab meetings dedicated to mentee's professional development), approved applicants will receive a $500 stipend.
+Upon completing the program (10 lab meetings with portions of 2 lab meetings dedicated to mentee's professional development) before May 2021, approved applicants will receive a $500 stipend.

 If you haven't yet, please [sign up to be a member of the RCN](https://rcn-ecs.github.io/howtojoin/).
 It's as simple as filling out a form!